hx1997/dayu/docs/how_it_works.md

 where the `if` condition is taken from the last instruction in Block B, and then *reduce* (or merge) the region into a single block, say Block B', containing the rewritten code.
 Next, we have three sequential blocks (A, B', and E), which again is a kind of acyclic region and can be reduced.
 Finally, we're left with only one block and the algorithm terminates.
 In real-world cases, there are probably much more regions, so we may need to reduce over and over again until one block remains.

-Beyond the general principles, more underlying details should be taken into account.
-For one thing, inner nested constructs should be processed before outer ones.
-For another, sometimes, we may encounter *improper* regions, ones that don't fit into any of the predefined patterns.
+Beyond the general principles, there are further details that need consideration.
+Firstly, inner nested constructs should be processed before outer ones.
+Secondly, sometimes, we may encounter *improper* regions, ones that don't fit into any of the predefined patterns.
 They are generally dealt with by cutting one or more edges to transform the region in question into a proper one.
 The severed edges are replaced with a `goto` at the end of their source blocks. dayu doesn't handle improper regions for now.

 Also done in Stage 5 are variable allocation, which renames registers into variables, and some minor optimizations to make the code more readable.